Previous Education

 Did you write multiple essays in English in high school AND feel comfortable reading essays written in English?
 See here for some samples of the kind of reading and writing you might do in English 110.

-Recommendation: register for ENGL 110 + ENGL 115.1 or ENGL 115.2 in your first semester.
+Recommendation: register for ENGL 110 + ENGL 115.1 in your first semester.
 These classes should be taught by the same instructor.

-Recommendation: register for ENGL 108 or ENGL 109 in your first semester.
-Take a linked section of ENGL 110 + ENGL 115.1/115.2 in your second semester OR take ENGL 109 in your second semester if you completed ENGL 108 in your first semester.
+Recommendation: register for ENGL 108, ENGL 109 in your first semester.
+Take a linked section of ENGL 110 + ENGL 115.1 in your second semester if you took 108 or 109.
+Take ENGL 109 in your second semester if you completed ENGL 108 in your first semester.
+Take ENGL 130 in your second semester if you took ENGL 110+115.1.

 English as Dominant Language